On this blog, I present solutions for a variety of features that you can include in your digital picture frame project.

 Read about the advantages of the Raspberry Pi for digital picture frame projects.
 An overview of the various Raspberry Pi Models is here.

-As a case, I now Flirc cases for all my Raspberry Pis because of their superior passive cooling technology.
+As a case, I use Flirc cases for all my Raspberry Pis because of their superior passive cooling technology.

 I had a black anodized aluminum frame custom-made in a frame shop.
 More about this project is here.

-The Amazon echo dot is not something I have bought especially for this project, but I found it easy and most convenient to use it to voice-control my digital frame.
+The Amazon Echo Dot is not something I have bought especially for this project, but I found it easy and convenient to use it to voice-control my digital frame.
 And often, these devices are heavily discounted.
+More on what you can do with it, here.

 Operating system

 When you have a Raspberry Pi, you choose the Raspberry Pi OS unless you have some special use cases that require an alternative.
-Note that Pi3D PictureFrame requires Raspberry Pi Buster.
-It won’t run on Bullseye.
+In my case, it’s Raspberry Pi Bookworm.

 Networking